dotBeginner Hockey Info

 2-2 ROSTERS AND PLAYER ELIGIBILITY

-b.
-Eligibility: Each player becomes eligible upon completion of the Individual Player Registration Form.
-Each player must be 18 years old by December 31, 2006.
+B. Eligibility: Each player becomes eligible upon completion of the Individual Player Registration Form and payment to the league.
+Each player must be 18 years old by June 1, 2021.

-c.
-Multiple Teams: Players, upon approval by the PHA and subject to all other rules, may be on the roster of more than one team in the PHA, but may not usually be on the roster of more than one team in any one conference.
+C. Multiple Teams: Players, upon approval by the PHA and subject to all other rules, may be on the roster of more than one team in the PHA, but may not usually be on the roster of more than one team in any one conference.
 Some exceptions to this rule apply, and are determined on a case by case basis.
-Under no circumstances may players play on any team without being approved for that teams specific roster, and all players must first complete, sign and return the Individual Player Registration Form.
+Under no circumstances may players play on any team without being approved for that team’s specific roster, and all players must first complete, sign and return the Individual Player Registration Form and pay either a sub fee of $90 or half season fee of $260.

 2-3 EQUIPMENT AND UNIFORMS

-b.
-Uniforms: Color coordination required for jerseys and socks only.
-Jerseys should have a team emblem or PHA logo, which may be silk screened, and must also have a number unique to that team.
+B. Uniforms: Color coordination required for jerseys only.
+Jerseys must also have a number unique to that player.
 Names are not required on the jerseys, but are recommended.
 The reason we insist on numbers is to aid in scorekeeping and in compiling the stats.
-Each player on a team must be assigned one number and one number only; we simply cannot accurately compile the stats for 500 players if each player wears a different number each game.
-For both the Winter and Summer Seasons, each team must have a set of home and away jerseys and socks.
-The predominant color of the socks should match the predominant color of the jersey.
-Solid color sweat pants are acceptable, as long as the color matches the jersey.
+Each player on a team must be assigned one number and one number only; we simply cannot accurately compile the stats for 250 players if each player wears a different number each game.
+For both the Winter and Summer Seasons, each team must have one set of matching jerseys unless their team color conflicts with another division team’s colors, in which case both of those teams need a set of white and alternate color jerseys.

 2-4 GOALKEEPER EQUIPMENT